CosmicMac/M5Spot/README.md

-#M5Spot
+# M5Spot

 A Spotify client for M5Stack

 ![M5Spot](./doc/M5Spot.jpg)

 - Display song title, artists & JPEG album art
-- Display song title, artists & JPEG album art
 - Play/Pause, Next, Previous with M5Stack buttons
 - Easy OAuth2 authorization through browser
 - SSE console in browser to look under the hood

-###Prerequisite
+### Prerequisite
-- Create an App in [Spotify Developper Dashboard](https://developer.spotify.com/dashboard/) and declare http://m5spot.local/callback/ as the Redirect URI.
+- Create an App in [Spotify Developper Dashboard](https://developer.spotify.com/dashboard/) and declare http://m5spot.local/callback/ as the Redirect URI

-- Insert a SD card in M5Stack (I don't feel comfortable using internal flash for writing JPEG files again & again).
+- Insert a SD card in M5Stack (I don't feel comfortable using internal flash for writing JPEG files again & again)
-- Rename `config.h.SAMPLE` to `config.h` and complete the settings.
+- Rename `config.h.SAMPLE` to `config.h` and complete the settings
 - Install external libraries (see `platformio.ini`)
 - Compile and upload `src`
 - Upload `data` to file system

-###Caveat
+### Caveat
 This is a work in progress and there is still a lot to do:
 - Better display of title/artists (currently needs sharp eyes, and long strings are truncated)
 - Better error handling